Crowdfunding Judicial Review of Luton Airport expansion

 6: Error of law in relying extensively on the Jet Zero Strategy, which is itself unlawful.

-The reviewing Judge has said all the grounds are arguable, and as we had requested the last will be considered once a pending application to the Court of Appeal regarding the lawfulness of Jet Zero has been decided.
+The last will be considered once a pending application to the Court of Appeal regarding the lawfulness of Jet Zero has been decided.